John the Armenian: Historiography

-It must be noted that the only mentions of John the Armenian occur within Procopius History of the Wars Book III and IV.
+The only mentions of John the Armenian occur within Procopius History of the Wars Book III and IV.
 John the Armenian is mentioned sparingly and only within the confines of 533.
 The only primary source with knowledge of his exploits is Procopius.
 However, Procopius is the major source historians rely on for information including warfare and politics in the age of Justinian.
 Despite the biases apparent in other works by Procopius History of the Wars is considered a well learned and accurate account of the era.
 Beyond History of the Wars there is no mention of John the Armenian in any contemporary sources.

 John the Armenian connects into a wider trend in the 6th century Roman world.
 He was part of a last breath of expansion due to relative prosperity in the Byzantine empire.
 The Justinian restoration was fueled by bold and capable military leaders like John the Armenian.
 The lessons learned by this generation of generals saw the Byzantine empire hit its greatest territorial extent and then decay from then on.
 While there is little discussion surrounding John himself, Belisarius and other men like John shaped the geopolitical world of the 6th century Mediterranean.